GoogleCloudDataproc/spark-bigquery-connector/README.md

 and 2.4 using Scala 2.11 whereas the latter is a Scala 2.12 based connector, targeting Spark 2.4 and 3.x using Scala 2.12.
 There should not be any code differences between the 2 connectors.

-Third version is a Java based connector targeting Spark 2.4 of all Scala versions built on the new Data Source APIs(Data Source API v2) of Spark.
+Third version is a Java based connector targeting Spark 2.4 of all Scala versions built on the new Data Source APIs (Data Source API v2) of Spark.
+It is still in preview mode.

 **Note:** If you are using scala jars please use the jar relevant to your Spark installation.
 Starting from Spark 2.4 onwards there is an option to use the Java only jar.